Swift-AI/Swift-AI/Documentation/FFNN.md

 - `fromFile` - A static method used to initialize a `FFNN` from file.
 This is the easiest way to package an application with a pre-trained neural network.

 This method accepts either an `NSURL` with the full filepath, or a `String` specifying only the filename.
 When a filename is given, it is assumed that the file resides in the user's default documents directory.
-This file will usually have been generated using the `writeToFile()` method below, but developers are free to build these files manually using the same format.
+This file will usually have been generated using the `writeToFile()` method below.
 ```
 let network = FFNN.fromFile(fileURL)
 ```